Chestnuthill Township, Pennsylvania: Climate

+According to the Köppen climate classification system, Chestnuthill Township has a Warm-summer Humid continental climate (Dfb).

 Ecology

 According to the A. W. Kuchler U.S. potential natural vegetation types, Chestnuthill Township would have a dominant vegetation type of Appalachian Oak (104) with a dominant vegetation form of Eastern Hardwood Forest (25).
 The peak spring bloom typically occurs in late-April and peak fall color usually occurs in mid-October.
 The plant hardiness zone is 6a with an average annual extreme minimum air temperature of -9.0 °F.